My Breast Implants Made Me Sick – Real Life Story

 I don’t once recall reading or being told anything by the numerous surgeons I consulted with about the possibility of autoimmune conditions, cognitive affects, or any of the more serious things.

-My first physical symptoms arrived in early 2013.
+The first physical symptoms arrived in early 2013

 I consulted with doctors and surgeons.
 All but one vehemently denied it was even possible for breast implants to make you sick.